-From the next Chart (preliminary data) you can see South Africa has lost its long-held crown of the world's largest Gold producer - to China (who would've believed a few years back that China would become the world's largest producer of Gold?), who now produce 13.1% of the world's Gold.
+In fact, South Africa lost its long-held crown of the World's largest Gold producer to China in 2007 (who would've believed a few years back that China would become the world's largest producer of Gold?), which now produces 13.7% of the world's Gold.

-And not only that, having dropped to 7.0% (from 9.8% in 2008), South Africa has also dropped below both Australia, USA and Russia as well in terms of output.
+And not only that, but with just 6.3% of global output (from 11.1% in 2007), South Africa has also dropped below Australia.
+USA and Russia in terms of output.